 4.2.4 Functional testing

-Calibration and environmental testing provide a necessary but not sufficient basis for defining the operational characteristics of a sensor or system, because calibration and laboratory testing cannot completely define how the sensor or system will operate in the field.
+Calibration and environmental testing provide a necessary but not sufficient basis for defining the operational characteristics of an instrument or measuring system, because calibration and laboratory testing cannot completely define how the instrument or measuring system will operate in the field.
 It is impossible to simulate the synergistic effects of all the changing weather elements on an instrument in all of its required operating environments.

 Functional testing is simply testing in the outdoor and natural environment where instruments are expected to operate over a wide variety of meteorological conditions and climatic regimes, and, in the case of surface instruments, over ground surfaces of widely varying albedo.
-Functional testing is required to determine the adequacy of a sensor or system while it is exposed to wide variations in wind, precipitation, temperature, humidity, and direct, diffuse and reflected solar radiation.
-Functional testing becomes more important as newer technology sensors, such as those using electro-optic, piezoelectric and capacitive elements, are placed into operational use.
-The readings from these sensors may be affected by adventitious conditions such as insects, spiders and their webs, and the size distribution of particles in the atmosphere, all of which must be determined by functional tests.
+Functional testing is required to determine the adequacy of an instrument or measuring system while it is exposed to wide variations in wind, precipitation, temperature, humidity, and direct, diffuse and reflected solar radiation.
+Functional testing becomes more important as newer technology instruments, such as those using electro-optic, piezoelectric and capacitive elements, are placed into operational use.
+The readings from these instruments may be affected by adventitious conditions such as insects, spiders and their webs, and the size distribution of particles in the atmosphere, all of which must be determined by functional tests.

 For many applications, comparability must be tested in the field.
-This is done with side-by-side testing of like and different sensors or systems against a field reference standard.
+This is done with side-by-side testing of like and different instruments or measuring systems against a field reference standard.
 These concepts are presented in Hoehne (1971, 1972, 1977).

 Functional testing may be planned and carried out by private laboratories or by the test department of the Meteorological Service or other user organization.
-For both the procurement and operation of equipment, the educational and skill level of the observers and technicians who will use the system must be considered.
+For both the procurement and operation of equipment, the educational and skill level of the observers and technicians who will use the measuring system must be considered.
 Use of the equipment by these staff members should be part of the test programme.
-The personnel who will install, use, maintain and repair the equipment should evaluate those portions of the sensor or system, including the adequacy of the instructions and manuals that they will use in their job.
+The personnel who will install, use, maintain and repair the equipment should evaluate those portions of the instrument or measuring system, including the adequacy of the instructions and manuals that they will use in their job.
 Their skill level should also be considered when preparing procurement specifications.

 4.3 Calibration